-Liberal Arts Level 7: Upper-School Classics of Christendom Literature
+Liberal Arts Level 7: Classics of Christendom Literature

-This course introduces high school students to some of the classical literary texts or Great Books of the medieval, Renaissance, and Reformation.
-While studying these classics, students explore the ideas, events, and cast of characters that molded the social, political, religious, scientific, economic, and technological history from the Middle Ages through the Reformation.
+This course introduces high school students to some of the classical literary texts, or Great Books, of the Middle Ages, Renaissance, and Reformation.
+These texts have influenced the development of both Christian culture and the secular West, and while studying them, students explore the ideas, events, and cast of characters that molded the social, political, religious, scientific, economic, and technological history of the Middle Ages through the Reformation.

-This class is paired with our high school course Classics of Christendom History, taught by the same teacher and scheduled back to back with that course in a “block.”
+This class is paired with our high school course Upper-School Classics of Christendom History, taught by the same teacher and scheduled back to back with that course in a “block.”
 Students who take both courses receive a discount.
-This course may also be taken as a stand-alone history study.
+This course may also be taken as a standalone literature study.

 This course is suitable for rising 11th–12th graders.
-Students are expected to have strong reading and writing skills as well as the interest and capacity for engaging in discussion about literature and history.
+Students are expected to have strong reading and writing skills as well as an interest in and capacity for engaging in discussion about literature and history.
 Students enrolling in this course are expected to:

 - Read at or above a 10th-grade level